NCHRP 14-29 [Completed]

 OBJECTIVE: The objective of this research is to develop (a) a process for assessing highway structures in emergency situations, (b) guidelines for coding and marking, and (c) selected training and implementation material.
 These materials shall be prepared in a format that facilitates acceptance and adoption by AASHTO and organizations generally responding to emergency situations affecting highway structures.

 STATUS: Research is complete.
 The project developed (a) an Assessment Process Manual and (b) Coding and Marking Guidelines.
 The Assessment Process Manual—intended for managers who will oversee the emergency response—identifies technologies that are appropriate for each structure type and addresses prioritization, coordination, communication, and redundancy.
 The Coding and Marking Guidelines are intended as a field manual for preliminary damage assessment responders who will evaluate the highway structures.
 In addition, the project produced Preliminary Damage Assessment Forms for each structure type, Development Guidelines to help create a Smart App for the assessment process, and four types of training material to further help highway agencies and other emergency response organizations with the implementation of the developed manual and guidelines.
 This training material includes: (a) general training for the general audience who will interface with those involved in the assessment process, (b) basic training for damage assessment responders, (c) specialized training for managing engineers who will oversee the assessment process, and (d) a quick refresher for damage assessment responders on the most relevant procedures for preliminary damage assessment.
-The research report will be published as NCHRP Report 233.
+The research report has been published as NCHRP Report 233.
 The Assessment Process Manual, Coding and Marking Guidelines are published as Volumes 2 and 3, respectively, of the report.
 The Guidelines for Development of Smart Apps will be available on the TRB website (www.trb.rg) as NCHRP Web-Only Document 223.
 To facilitate use, the assessment forms and training material will be posted on the NCHRP Report 833 summary page and will be available by searching the TRB website for NCHRP Report 833.